marndr/ChatGPT-ASR/results_whisper.md

     ## Test 30
     ASR transcription:             Go on down the mountain, set Mercury, and as you go, cast the bones of your mother over your shoulders behind you.
 And with these words, he leapt into the air and with scene no more.
-    Corrected ASR transcription:  GO ON DOWN THE MOUNTAIN SAID MERCURY AND AS YOU GO CAST THE BONES OF YOUR MOTHER OVER YOUR SHOULDERS BEHIND YOU AND WITH THESE WORDS HE LEAPT INTO THE AIR AND WAS SEEN NO MORE
+    Corrected ASR transcription:  GO ON DOWN THE MOUNTAIN SET MERCURY AND AS YOU GO CAST THE BONES OF YOUR MOTHER OVER YOUR SHOULDERS BEHIND YOU AND WITH THESE WORDS HE LEAPT INTO THE AIR AND WAS SEEN NO MORE
     Reference transcription:      GO ON DOWN THE MOUNTAIN SAID MERCURY AND AS YOU GO CAST THE BONES OF YOUR MOTHER OVER YOUR SHOULDERS BEHIND YOU AND WITH THESE WORDS HE LEAPED INTO THE AIR AND WAS SEEN NO MORE
     ---

-    WER_original:           0.0592%
+    WER_original:           5.9172%
-    WER_corrected_chatgpt:  0.0431%
+    WER_corrected_chatgpt:  4.5994%
-    CER_original:           0.0234%
+    CER_original:           2.3407%
-    CER_corrected_chatgpt:  0.0152%
+    CER_corrected_chatgpt:  1.4934%
     SER_original:           58.0645%
     SER_corrected_chatgpt:  45.1613%
     ---